 This blog is the second installment of our series addressing the challenges of a remote workforce.
 In part one, we explored three major challenges managers of a remote workforce must overcome.
 If you haven’t yet, go back and read the first entry.
-Since we’re focusing on overcoming those challenges in this piece, you’ll want to know exactly what we’re facing.

 A remote workforce has its benefits, including access to a wider talent pool and eliminating expenses incurred from maintaining a local office.
 But sometimes the pros don’t seem to outweigh the cons.
 Below we will cover the solutions, which include tracking and managing productivity, resource management, and long-distance communication.

-1. Tracking and Managing Productivity
+1. Tracking and Managing Productivity while Completing Business Goals

 It’s very important to reduce distractions for productivity purposes, even in a “regular” office space.
 At home, the issue is compounded exponentially.
 Employers should help set up measures to ensure distractions don’t become an issue for remote workers.
 The right combination of monitoring tools and policies help address distractions in the workplace.